Leading UK pensions expert

 The economics Brexit

 Baroness (Ros) Altmann is the UK’s leading independent pensions expert, with over 35 years’ experience in all aspects of pensions.
-She is currently Chair of pension fintech firm pensionsync and an adviser to Huntswood Group and SalaryFinance.
+She is currently an adviser to Huntswood Group and social enterprise SalaryFinance.
 She is a visiting professor at LSE and sits as a Conservative Peer in the House of Lords.

 Ros was UK Minister of State for Pensions from 2015 to 2016.
 She was the UK Government’s Business Champion for Older Workers from 2014 to 2015 and was Director General of over-50s specialists Saga from 2010 to 2013.
 Ros was awarded a CBE in the Queen’s Birthday Honours in 2014 for services to Pensioners and Pension Provision